 MATERIAL AND METHODS

 The present investigation was done to understand the effect of different level of nitrogen applied on fruit growth and yield of bottle gourd variety Kashi Bahar.
 The details of the materials used and the procedures adopted in the investigation, which was carried out at Field of Horticulture Department, School of Agriculture Science, Technology and Research, Sardar Patel University, Balaghat, (M.P.) during the Kharif season of 2023.
-Balaghat District is located the south-eastern portion of the Satpura Range and the upper valley of the Wainganga River.
+Balaghat District is located in the south-eastern portion of the Satpura Range and the upper valley of the Wainganga River.
 The district extends from 21°19’ to 22°24’ north latitude and 79°31’ to 81°30’ east longitude.
 The treatments were T0 (Control), T1 (RDF- NPK: 100:50:50 Kg/ha), T2 (N @ 120 kg/ha + PK @ 50 kg/ha each), T3 (N @ 125 kg/ha + PK @ 50 kg/ha each), T4 (N @ 130 kg/ha + PK @ 50 kg/ha each), T5 (N @ 135 kg/ha + PK @ 50 kg/ha each), T6 (N @ 140 kg/ha + PK @ 50 kg/ha each), T7 (N @ 145 kg/ha + PK @ 50 kg/ha each), T8 (N @ 150 kg/ha + PK @ 50 kg/ha each).
 Using a metre scale, the height of five randomly chosen plants from each plot was measured in centimetres at 30, 60 DAS (days after sowing) and at harvest stage, starting from the ground and ending at the tip of the shoot.
 Every replication's average vine length was noted and then statistically examined.
 At maturity, the number of branches on randomly chosen plants from each plot was counted.
 Each replication's average number of branches per vine was noted and then statistically examined.
 Days to first female flowering in experimental plots was measured as the number of days from seeding to the first appearance of a female flower.
 For each replication, the data were collected, averaged, and analysed.
 The number of days taken from sowing to days to first fruit harvest in five experimental plants were counted, averaged, and analysed for all replications.
 Number of fruits that set-in vine was counted and recorded as number of fruits per vine for each treatment and replication.
 The data recorded was subjected for analysis.
 The statistical analysis was conducted using Fisher and Yates (1963).

 RESULTS AND DISCUSSION